• Skip to primary navigation

 PHOTO 1 PHOTO 2

-To make chestnut whipped cream, whip whipping cream to get whipped cream.
+Step 7.
+To make chestnut whipped cream, whip the whipping cream until whipped.

 Photo 3: Baked hemispheres on a brown board Photo 2: Chestnut cream in a bowl